 Certain groups are more likely to get foodborne illness or have a more serious illness.
 These groups are young children, pregnant women, adults aged 65 and older, and people with weakened immune systems.

 Anyone can get sick from eating contaminated food.
 Don’t leave pizza sitting out at room temperature for more than two hours, it is not safe to eat.
-According to the U.S Department of Agriculture (USDA), all perishable foods, including pizza, are not safe to eat after sitting at room temperature overnight.
+According to the U.S. Department of Agriculture (USDA), all perishable foods, including pizza, are not safe to eat after sitting at room temperature for more than two hours.

 Use safe food principles and procedures to protect yourself and your loved ones by keeping food safe.